errornil/mta/README.md

 # mta

-The library that provides an interface to MTA Real-Time Data Feeds.
+`mta` is the library that provides an interface to MTA Real-Time Data Feeds.

 ## Subway (GTFS-realtime feeds)